Relationship Security, Love, and Intimacy

 Bonds strengthen from loving behaviors.
 A nurtured and developed connection navigates conflicts without shaking underlying foundations.
 Each partner feels the reassurance of respect even when issues remain unresolved.

 When the conflicts are non-threatening, the relationship is secure.
-David Richo in his book, How to be an Adult in Relationships, says that relationships strengthen through Acceptance, Appreciation, Attention, Affection, and Allowance (the Five A’s) (2002).
+David Richo in his book, How to be an Adult in Relationships, says that relationships strengthen through Acceptance, Appreciation, Attention, Affection, and Allowance (the Five A’s) (Richo, 2002).
 We create secure bonds by resisting emotionally spurred impulses that intrude on these five A’s of relationship connection.

 Managing conflict is an essential relationship skill.
 Does conflict set in motion uncontrollable fears, leading to regrettable behaviors or does it signal an obstacle that simply needs constructive solutions but does not shake the security in the relationship.
 Several factors play into our response to a conflict, skillfully improving how we respond at these critical junctures is essential for a healthy relationship.